SchwabischesBauernbrot/KoboldAI-Client-Wiki/Soft-Prompts.md

 3. We concatenate the rows that correspond to the tokens together in the same order that they were in the story.
 Then this gets sent to the rest of the model.

 ![](https://user-images.githubusercontent.com/89268918/178172074-9a16e323-6455-46ab-a763-73ead4d0b717.png)

+Soft prompts are two-dimensional arrays that can be concatenated at the beginning of the embeddings directly after the embedding step (row-wise, so we are adding extra rows to the top of the embeddings, not extra columns to the left of the embeddings).
+This allows us to inject extra information to the model.

 ## Soft Prompts vs Memory
 What makes this different from memory?
 Unlike memory, where the stuff we add at the beginning of your story (and thus at the beginning of the embeddings) consists of tokens that the model has seen before, the stuff a soft prompt adds to the beginning of the embeddings need not actually be from the model's embedding matrix&mdash;it can be anything we want!